 How Does Stuart Grimshaw's Compensation Compare With Similar Sized Companies?

-Our data indicates that EZCORP, Inc. is worth US$455m, and total annual CEO compensation is US$7.5m.
-(This number is for the twelve months until 2018).
-That’s a notable increase of 28% on last year.
+According to our data, EZCORP, Inc. has a market capitalization of US$543m, and pays its CEO total annual compensation worth US$7.5m.
+(This is based on the year to September 2018).
 While we always look at total compensation first, we note that the salary component is less, at US$1.0m.
-When we examined a selection of companies with market caps ranging from US$200m to US$800m, we found the median CEO compensation was US$1.6m.
+We examined companies with market caps from US$200m to US$800m, and discovered that the median CEO total compensation of that group was US$1.7m.

 You can see, below, how CEO compensation at EZCORP has changed over time.

 Is EZCORP, Inc. Growing?

 Over the last three years EZCORP, Inc. has grown its earnings per share (EPS) by an average of 91% per year (using a line of best fit).
 Its revenue is up 8.4% over last year.

 Overall this is a positive result for shareholders, showing that the company has improved in recent years.
 It's also good to see modest revenue growth, suggesting the underlying business is healthy.
 Shareholders might be interested in this free visualization of analyst forecasts.

 Has EZCORP, Inc. Been A Good Investment?

 EZCORP, Inc. has generated a total shareholder return of 28% over three years, so most shareholders would be reasonably content.
 But they would probably prefer not to see CEO compensation far in excess of the median.

 We compared the total CEO remuneration paid by EZCORP, Inc., and compared it to remuneration at a group of similar sized companies.
 Our data suggests that it pays above the median CEO pay within that group.